-The Princo Model L3515 Presence/Absence Detector is an adjustable, RF impedance-sensing device which, when connected to any Princo L600 Series Sensor Flange, can be used to detect the presence or absence of process material within a pipeline.
-The L3515 unit, with Sensor Flange, is used for obstruction-less presence/absence detection of liquids and solids in all types of process systems, and for run dry protection of positive displacement pumps.
+The Princo Model L3545 Presence/Absence Detector is a remotely adjustable, RF impedance-sensing device which, when connected to any Princo L600 Series Sensor Flange, can be used to detect the presence or absence of process material within a pipeline.
+The L3545 unit, with Sensor Flange, is used for obstruction-less presence/absence detection of liquids and solids in all types of process systems, and for run dry protection of positive displacement pumps.

-The basic instrument consists of an electronic chassis within a heavy-duty, cast aluminum, weatherproof, explosion-proof housing.
-(See Figure 1-2 for dimensional drawing.)
-The housing has a removable lid, which exposes the electronic chassis.
-The chassis is composed of two circular printed circuit boards, which are held together by a removable system of mechanical spacers, and electrical interconnects.
-The chassis is easily removed from the instrument housing, allowing convenient replacement should troubleshooting be required.
+The basic instrument consists of two separate devices - a Sensor Head and a Control Unit (see Figure 3-1).
+The Sensor Head is a modular electronic chassis, which is contained in a heavy-duty, cast aluminum, weatherproof, explosion-proof housing.
+The Sensor Head housing has a removable lid, which exposes the electronic chassis.
+The chassis is composed of two circular printed circuit boards that are held together by a removable system of mechanical spacers and electrical interconnects.
+The chassis is easily removed from the instrument housing, allowing convenient replacement of the boards, should troubleshooting be required.

-The housing, with internal electronic chassis, attaches directly to any one of the Princo L600 Series Sensor Flanges.
-An electrical and mechanical sensor connection is made by simply screwing the housing directly onto the Sensor Flange upper hub NPT fitting.
+The Sensor Head housing, with internal electronic chassis, attaches directly to any one of the Princo L600 Series Sensor Flanges.
+An electrical and mechanical sensor connection is made by simply screwing the housing directly onto the Sensor Flange's upper hub NPT fitting.